tenstorrent/tt-axi/test/cocotb/axi_isolate/README.md

 - `test_flush`: forced-reset recovery and its limits.
 - `test_randomized`: seeded traffic with changing isolation and backpressure.

-The nine flush tests prove that a one-cycle `flush_i` pulse:
+## Recovery contract

-- clears a drain left by the reset side;
+`flush_i` is valid only while `isolate_i` is high.
+A pulse stays active until `isolate_i` goes low.
+The nine flush tests prove that the flush:

-- hides late B/R responses;
+- clears pending counts and moves safe channels to the isolated state;
-- accepts late W beats without forwarding them;
+- accepts and hides late B/R responses without counter underflow; and
-- keeps counts at zero after late responses; and
+- accepts late W beats without forwarding them, allowing upstream routing to finish the burst.

-- stays active until `isolate_i` goes low.
+The flush never withdraws AW, AR, or W when `valid` is high and `ready` is low.

-They also prove that the flush does not withdraw AW, AR, or W beats that have already been presented to the receiving side.
-Three tests record the resulting limits as passing, bounded checks:
+That channel waits for acceptance.
+Therefore:

-- a response that never arrives can leave one internal AXI ID route in use;
+- an unaccepted AW or AR can prevent isolation;
-- an AW or AR that is never accepted can prevent isolation; and
+- an unaccepted W can leave its burst blocked after isolation; and
-- an unaccepted W beat can leave its burst blocked even though isolation completes.
+- a missing response can leave an internal demux ID bucket occupied.

-See `../../../doc/axi_isolate.md` for the recovery contract.
+The stuck endpoint must respond, or recovery must reset it and the fabric path holding the transaction.
+With `TerminateTransaction=1`, new isolated traffic still receives `SLVERR` and data `0x1501A7ED`.
+The legacy `axi_isolate_intf` wrapper ties `flush_i` low.

 ## Files